-Massachusetts Institute of Technology is the best option for students thinking about a Physics degree.
+Massachusetts Institute of Technology is one of the best schools in the United States for Physics.
 In addition to its bachelor's programs, Massachusetts Institute of Technology offers graduate degrees in Physics.
 Cambridge, Massachusetts is an ideal area for learners who enjoy the fast-paced city life.

 Harvey Mudd College is a wonderful option for students pursuing a Physics degree.
-With 27 undergrads, physics is one of most popular majors at Harvey Mudd College.
+Physics students from Harvey Mudd College earn a boost of around 27.7% over the typical income of physics majors.
 The location of Claremont, California, is satisfactory for learners who desire a more tranquil, suburban spot.

 Rensselaer Polytechnic Institute is among your top options if you want to study Physics.
 Soon after graduation, physics students generally earn an average of $60,285 at the beginning of their careers.
 Placed in Troy, New York, this school is a sound choice for students who enjoy the thrills of a substantial city.

 Students from outside the U.S. need not be worried about sticking out mainly because 12.0% of RPI's students originate from countries outside the U.S..
 Students shouldn't let affordability concerns prevent them from deciding on Rensselaer Polytechnic Institute as 88.0% of students get some sort of financial aid.
 Get an idea of what student life at RPI is like by enjoying some campus videos.